Dutch interior minister under fire over misinformation on wiretapping

-Plasterk was grilled for hours by opposition parties during a debate that ran late into the night Tuesday.
-He was accused of "misleading" the Dutch people, "lying" to lawmakers and intentionally withholding information.

-Plasterk said he had known since November 22 that he had provided incorrect information to the public and parliament and informed the prime minister about the error on December 10.
-He only told lawmakers of the mistake in early February.
+Plasterk said he had known for more than two months that he had provided incorrect information, but only rectified the error in Monday's letter.

 Explaining his error, he said he had sought to counter media reports in Germany and France that 1.8 million Dutch phone calls had been bugged, and had suggested the NSA had done so, which turned out to be wrong.